martyvona/ArduMon/README.md

 where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, and N is the serial port number shown in `arduino-cli board list`.

 The text file format is described at the top of `ardumon_script.txt`.
 The rest of that file is specific to the ArduMon demo server, but you can use `ardumon_client` with custom scripts in the same format to drive any other ArduMon-based CLI.
-It's also possible to simply `cat` a text file to the serial port to run ArduMon text commands, but using `ardumon_client` allows you to optionally verify the responses are as expected and/or to wait for responses as a means of [flow control](#flow-control).
+It's also possible to simply `cat` a text file to the serial port to run ArduMon text commands, but using `ardumon_client` allows you to optionally

+* verify the responses are as expected
+* wait for responses as a means of [flow control](#flow-control)
+* echo selected responses for further use; combined with the `--quiet` command line option, those selected responses will be the *only* output of `ardumon_client`.

 #### Binary Mode